-This program is of interest to those individuals who are seeking a rewarding career in the health care sector, where employment opportunities continue to grow.
-Futureworx currently offers CCA programs in Truro, New Glasgow, Bridgewater, Antigonish and Cape Breton.
-Please note that program offerings in any location, other than Truro, are subject to funding and cannot be guaranteed.
+Futureworx Career College currently offers CCA programs in Truro, New Glasgow, Bridgewater, and Cape Breton.
+Please note that program offerings in any location are subject to change, based on Sector need, and program funding availability.

-CCA’s are members of the collaborative care team and contribute to the provision of high quality, safe, compassionate and efficient care to meet the needs of clients and families.
-A Continuing Care Assistant (CCA) provides assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) to individuals of all ages in a variety of practice settings, promoting holistic health and independence.
-A CCA provides direct care and support services to people of all ages; enriching their quality of life.
+CCA’s are members of the collaborative care team and contribute to the provision of high quality, safe, compassionate, and efficient care to meet the needs of clients and families.
+A Continuing Care Assistant (CCA) assists individuals of all ages with activities of daily living (ADLs) and instrumental activities of daily living (IADLs), in a variety of practice settings.
+A CCA provides direct care and support services, promoting holistic well being and independence to people of all ages, thereby enriching their quality of life.

-To practice as a CCA in Nova Scotia, an individual must be a graduate of the CCA Program delivered by a licensed education provider and successfully pass the NS CCA Certification Exam.
+To practice (be employed) as a certified CCA in Nova Scotia, an individual must be a graduate of the NS CCA Program, delivered by a licensed education provider and successfully pass the NS CCA Certification Exam.

 Registered with the NS Private Career Colleges Division, the Futureworx CCA program is designed to provide graduates with the necessary knowledge, skills, and attitudes to deliver appropriate, timely, and respectful person-focused care to individuals.
-Our programs offer a unique, blended, approach to training that combines technical, employability and essential skills, The CCA program is delivered in accordance with current NS CCA Curriculum Standards and involves theory and practice through the use of classroom, laboratory, and placements.
+Our programs offer a unique, blended, approach to training that combines technical, employability and essential skills.
+The CCA program is delivered in accordance with current NS CCA Curriculum Standards and involves theory and practice in classroom, laboratory, and placement settings.
 Varying by program location, placements may occur in home support agencies, nursing homes/homes for the aged, acute care facilities, and other approved care settings that employ CCAs.